Identifying the Periodicity of Information in Natural Language: Corpora and Language Models

 \section{Corpora and Language Models}

 This study utilizes several text corpora.
-Penn Treebank (PTB) \citep{marcus1993building} and Chinese Treebank\footnote{\url{https://catalog.ldc.upenn.edu/LDC2013T21}} (CTB) \citep{xue2013chinese} are adopted as representatives of human-written texts in English and Chinese, respectively.
-Specifically, the Wall Street Journal (WSJ) and Brown portions are used for PTB.
-Moreover, to explore the relationship between the global periodicity detected by \texttt{APS} and the local linguistic structures focused on by \citet{tsipidi-etal-2025-harmonic}, we incorporate the RST Discourse Treebank \citep{RSTcorpus} for English and the GCDT corpus \citep{peng_gcdt_2022} for Chinese.
+Penn Treebank \citep[PTB;][]{marcus1993building} and Chinese Treebank \citep[CTB;][]{xue2013chinese} are adopted as representatives of human-written texts in English and Chinese, respectively.
+Specifically, the Wall Street Journal (WSJ) and Brown portions are used from PTB.
+Moreover, to explore the relationship between the global periodicity detected by \texttt{APS} and the local linguistic structures focused on by \citet{tsipidi-etal-2025-harmonic}, we incorporate the Rhetorical Structure Theory (RST) based Discourse Treebank \citep{RSTcorpus} for English and the GCDT corpus \citep{peng_gcdt_2022} for Chinese.
 These corpora provide discourse-level annotations, enabling a comparative analysis.
 The detection results of the corpora mentioned above are mainly discussed in \Cref{sec:results_identified_periods} and \Cref{sec:results_comparison_hr}.

 To investigate the periodicity differences between human-written and LLM-generated texts, we use two datasets: FACE collected by \citet{face2-emnlp-2025} and EvoBench by \citet{yu-etal-2025-evobench}.
 Our analysis focuses on the English news and Chinese news portions of FACE, and the XSum portion of EvoBench.
-For each portion, we select a subset generated by one of the top-performing LLMs.
+For each portion, we select a subset generated by the largest models (LLaMA3-70B for English FACE, Qwen2-72B for Chinese FACE, GPT-4o for EvoBench).
 The specific subsets used are detailed in \Cref{tab:human_vs_generated}, with results presented in \Cref{sec:results_human_vs_generated}.

 To extract surprisal sequences from the corpora, LLMs are used to encode the input texts.
 For English texts, LLaMA3-8B \citep{touvron2023llama} is adopted.
 For Chinese texts, Qwen2-7B \citep{yang2024qwen2} is adopted.
 Specifically, to ensure comparability with the experiments of \citet{tsipidi-etal-2025-harmonic}, we use Yarn-LLaMA2-7B \citep{peng2024yarn} for RST Discourse Treebank.